How to Make a Smooth Transition From Therapist to Coach

 Therapy and coaching are typically set apart by their approach and focus.

 Clients may benefit from starting with therapy to heal from past experiences and then moving into coaching to pursue future aspirations.
-Although, many go back and forth between the two depending on which approach suits them better at a particular time in their lives.
+That being said, many go back and forth between the two depending on which approach suits them better at a particular time in their lives.

 What Can Coaching Offer to Clients That Therapy Can’t?